Our fees are based on the number of activities:

 M3.
 Sun, Earth and Moon

-This activity compares the sizes of the sun, earth and moon and then engages the students in role-play to show how the sun, moon and earth interact.
-An introductory look at the planets is also included with a mnemonic to help remember the order of the planets from the sun
+This activity compares the sizes of the Sun, Earth and Moon and then engages the students in role play to show how the Sun, Moon and Earth interact.
+An introductory look at the planets is also included, with a mnemonic to help remember the order of the planets.

 M4.
 Lowell Telescope 1

 This was the main research telescope at the observatory.
 Students will learn about some aspects of astronomical research and how the telescope works.
-There will be a discussion about the Mars exploration program and the use of helicopters on Mars, and the student will then make a paper helicopter.
+They will then engage in an activity linking to helicopters on Mars.

 M7.
 Shadows and Sundials

-Weather permitting, students look at shadows and how they change as the sun appears to move across the sky.
-They examine the Observatory sundial and make a paper sundial which they can use and compare to the time on the Observatory sundial and then take back to school.
+Weather permitting – students look at shadows and how they change as the sun appears to move across the sky.
+They examine the observatory sundial and then make a sundial of their own, which they can use and compare to the time on the Observatory sundial and then take back to school.

 M8.
 Sunshine and Rainbows

-Students use objects to produce rainbows on a screen.
-The reason for rainbows is discussed as well as their link to astronomy.
-The students then have a look at objects through coloured filters to see what happens to the rainbows
+Students look for visible rainbows and then use special lenses to see rainbows everywhere.
+The reason for rainbows is discussed, and their link to astronomy.
+The students then have a look at objects through coloured filters to see what happens to the rainbows.

 M12.
 Worl Wangkiny – Noongar Sky Stories